Frequently Asked Questions on Buying Gold

 When should I buy gold?

-This depends on your level of interest in gold, and the reasons that you've come up with that explain why you would like to purchase gold in the first place.
-The short answer is: right now.
-If you've decided that you need and are going to purchase gold, then there is no real reason to delay your purchase.
-Understand that gold does not act the same way as a traditional stock or real estate; your purchase cannot be based on expectations that its price may quickly adjust in your favor.
+This depends on your level of interest in gold, and the reasons why you would like to purchase gold in the first place.
+The short answer may be: right now.
+If you've decided that you need, can afford and are going to purchase gold, then there may be no real reason to delay your purchase.
+Understand that gold does not act the same way as a traditional stock or real estate; it's unrealistic to base your purchase on expectations that gold's price may quickly adjust in your favor.

 How much money should I spend on gold?

-Many financial advisers say buyers should aim to have between 5%-15% of their portfolios in gold, with 25% being the highest level that most would consider, though of course, individual circumstances and preferences will vary.
+Some people say buyers should aim to have between 5%-15% of their assets in gold, with 20% being the highest level that most would consider, though of course, individual circumstances and preferences will vary.

 Where can I find more information on buying gold?